 “The LORD spoke to Manasseh and his people, but they paid no attention.
 So the LORD brought against them the army commanders of the king of Assyria, who took Manasseh prisoner, put a hook in his nose, bound him with bronze shackles and took him to Babylon.”
 (2 Chronicles 33:10-11 NIV)

 The consequences for sin are likewise dire (eternal separation), But:

-“In his pain Manasseh asked the his God for mercy and truly humbled himself before the God of his ancestors.
-When he prayed to the , the responded to him and answered favourably his cry for mercy.
-The brought him back to Jerusalem to his kingdom.
-Then Manasseh realized that the is the true God.”
+“In his pain Manasseh asked the Lord his God for mercy and truly humbled himself before the God of his ancestors.
+When he prayed to the Lord, the Lord responded to him and answered favourably his cry for mercy.
+The Lord brought him back to Jerusalem to his kingdom.
+Then Manasseh realized that the Lord is the true God.”
 (2 Chronicles 33:12-13 NET)

 Manasseh found favour and mercy from God by humbling himself before Him in repentance.
 The Gospel is Good News in a similar way; there is a way for us to be rescued from the consequences of sin.
 We can be rescued from the consequences of our sin when we turn in humility to God, admitting that He is the only true God, that we have sinned against Him and by trusting in Jesus Christ for the forgiveness of our sins and thus we will enter into a new life under the headship of Christ, no longer captive to sin, but rescued instead from its consequences (eternal separation).

 Our conclusion must be, therefore, that in the context of this story, turning to God must also, by the act of turning, involve a walking away from all other allegiances; we must identify and turn from all idols and pagan practice and give the Lord our God first place in our hearts.